 First offense - The student's assignment will be returned for him/her to rewrite and the student will receive reduction of 1 letter-grade on the revised assignment.
-The course instructor will report this to the Student Services Department, and a note will be made on the student's record.
+The course instructor will report this to the Registrar's Office, and a note will be made on the student's record.

 Second offense - The student will receive a zero on the assignment with no chance of resubmission.
-His/her instructor will report this to the Student Services Department, and a note will be made on the student's record.
+His/her instructor will report this to the Registrar's Office, and a note will be made on the student's record.

 Third offense - The student will receive an "F" for the course.
-His/her instructor will report this to the Student Services Department, and a note will be made on the student's record.
+His/her instructor will report this to the Registrar's Office, and a note will be made on the student's record.

-Fourth offense - The student will be reviewed by the MA Committee and may be asked to leave the program.
+Fourth offense - The student will be reviewed by the Academic Team and may be asked to leave the program.